Milosz08/Spring_RestfullApi_POLSL/README.md

 <hr/>

 ## About the Project
 For the back-end of the application written in ReactJS, I decided to use Java Spring Boot because it integrates well with the React environment and is stable and more safe to other solutions (e.g. PHP or NodeJS).
 I decided to store the data in the application in the popular relational mySQL database due to the lack of redundancy and consistency of the inserting data.
-In this project JPA and Hibernate technologies are responsible for integration of object model (Java) with table model (mySQL).
+In this project JPA and Hibernate technologies are responsible for integration of object model (Java) with relation model (mySQL).

 ## Security (JWT)
 This API is fully protected by JWT technology.
 Without authorization, only GET methods and selected endpoints with POST method are available.
 To handle the rest, a Bearer token is required (this is automatically generated upon successful customer login and is deleted immediately upon logout).